Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Abstract

 \section{Abstract}

-In this paper, we present a Geometry-aware Neural Interpolation (Geo-NI) framework for light field rendering.
-Previous learning-based approaches either rely on the capability of neural networks to perform direct interpolation, which we dubbed Neural Interpolation (NI), or explore scene geometry for novel view synthesis, also known as Depth Image-Based Rendering (DIBR).
-Instead, we incorporate the ideas behind these two kinds of approaches by launching the NI with a novel DIBR pipeline.
-Specifically, the proposed Geo-NI first performs NI using input light field sheared by a set of depth hypotheses.
-Then the DIBR is implemented by assigning the sheared light fields with a novel reconstruction cost volume according to the reconstruction quality under different depth hypotheses.
-The reconstruction cost is interpreted as a blending weight to render the final output light field by blending the reconstructed light fields along the dimension of depth hypothesis.
-By combining the superiorities of NI and DIBR, the proposed Geo-NI is able to render views with large disparity with the help of scene geometry while also reconstruct non-Lambertian effect when depth is prone to be ambiguous.
+We present a novel Geometry-aware Neural Interpolation (Geo-NI) framework for light field rendering.
+Previous learning-based approaches either perform direct interpolation via neural networks, which we dubbed Neural Interpolation (NI), or explore scene geometry for novel view synthesis, also known as Depth Image-Based Rendering (DIBR).
+Both kinds of approaches have their own strengths and weaknesses in addressing non-Lambert effect and large disparity problems.
+In this paper, we incorporate the ideas behind these two kinds of approaches by launching the NI within a specific DIBR pipeline.
+Specifically, a DIBR network in the proposed Geo-NI serves to construct a novel reconstruction cost volume for neural interpolated light fields sheared by different depth hypotheses.
+The reconstruction cost can be interpreted as an indicator reflecting the reconstruction quality under a certain depth hypothesis, and is further applied to guide the rendering of the final high angular resolution light field.
+To implement the Geo-NI framework more practically, we further propose an efficient modeling strategy to encode high-dimensional cost volumes using a lower-dimension network.
+By combining the superiorities of NI and DIBR, the proposed Geo-NI is able to render views with large disparities with the help of scene geometry while also reconstructing the non-Lambertian effect when depth is prone to be ambiguous.
 Extensive experiments on various datasets demonstrate the superior performance of the proposed geometry-aware light field rendering framework.